publiccodenet/about/organization/privacy.md

 * know what personal information we have about you
 * tell us if something's wrong so we can correct it
 * have your personal information deleted

+OR

+You have the right to access, update, or delete your personal information.

 If you have a question or concern, please [contact us](contact-details.md).